Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Experiment

 \subsubsection{\textbf{Implementation Details}}

 We adopt TransE \cite{transe} from OpenKE \cite{openke} to pretrain the node embeddings in the constructed cognitive graph with all the interaction records.
 For evaluation, we set the maximum turn $T$ as 20 and the patience threshold $\beta$ as 4.
 The threshold score $\delta$ of passing the examination is set to 0.9.
 The interval $[\lambda_-,\lambda_+]$ of appropriate difficulty degree of the tutored exercise is set to [0.5,1].
-We set the rewards as follows: $r_{c+}=1$, $r_{c-}=-0.2$, $r_{e+}=0.01$, $r_{e-}=-0.1$, and $r_\text{quit}=-0.3$.
+We set the rewards as follows: $r_{c+}=1$, $r_{c-}=-0.1$, $r_{e+}=0.01$, $r_{e-}=-0.1$, and $r_\text{quit}=-0.3$.
+The strong positive reward for goal completion ($r_{c+}=1$) and the small negative reward ($r_{c-}=r_{e-}=-0.1$) for encouraging efficiency follow the typical setting in the RL-based methods of other task-oriented interactive systems, such as task-oriented dialogues \cite{dpl-survey} and conversational recommendation \cite{ear}, while the other two are tuned in a small validation set.

 The hyperparameters have been empirically configured as follows: The embedding size and the hidden size are respectively set to be 64 and 100.
 The number of GCN layers $L$ is fixed at 2.
 The number of candidate exercises $N$ is set to 30.
 The learning rate $\alpha$ for dynamically updating the user simulator is set to 0.02.
 During the training procedure of DQN, the experience replay buffer has a capacity of 50,000, and the mini-batch size is set to 128.
 The learning rate and $L_2$ norm regularization are adjusted to 1e-4 and 1e-6, respectively.
 The discount factor, $\gamma$, is assigned values of 0.999.